traffic-refinery/traffic-refinery.github.io/index.md

 1. A traffic categorization module responsible for associating network traffic with applications
-2. A packet capture and processing module that collects network flow statistics and tracks their state at line rate; moreover, this block implements a cache used to store flow state information
+2. A packet capture and processing module that collects network flow statistics and tracks their state; moreover, this block implements a cache used to store flow state information
 3. An aggregation and storage module that queries the flow cache to obtain features and statistics about each traffic flow and stores higher-level features concerning the applications of interest for later processing